WICG/background-sync/explainer.md

 `navigator.serviceWorker.ready` resolves when the in-scope service worker registration gains an active worker, if you try to register for sync before this, `sync.register` will reject.

 The above is how a *page* would register for a one-off sync, although this can also be done within a service worker, as `self.registration` gives access to the service worker registration.
 Since the registration requires an active worker, this should only be attempted after your service worker has activated.
+Although you can register for sync from a service worker, if there's no active window open for the origin, registration will fail.

 **To respond to a sync:**